 The University has three colleges: the College of Arts and Applied Sciences, the College of Commerce and Business Administration, and the College of Engineering.
-The programs offered in each college are summarized in the tables below.
+The programs offered in each college are summarized below.

 College of Arts and Applied Sciences (CAAS)